 Center for Autism and Developmental Disorders

-The Center for Autism and Developmental Disorders is a critical component of Maine Behavioral Healthcare's Developmental Disorders Program and works in tandem with the intensive care developmental disorders unit and academy at Spring Harbor Hospital.
-The center offers Maine children, adolescents and their families a single source for comprehensive, coordinated treatment through a multi-disciplinary outpatient clinic, day treatment program and clinical research.
+The Center for Autism and Developmental Disorders (CADD) is a critical component of Maine Behavioral Healthcare's Developmental Disorders Program.
+Working in tandem with the intensive care developmental disorders unit and academy at Spring Harbor Hospital, the center offers Maine children, adolescents and their families a single source for comprehensive, coordinated treatment through a multi-disciplinary outpatient clinic, day treatment program and clinical research.

 CADD Treatment and Programs

-Our treatment teams, in the hospital and in our center, include child psychiatrists, behavioral psychologists, behavior analysts, case managers, physical therapists, nurses, social workers and special educators.
-All services are delivered by professionals who specialize in the unique needs of children with developmental disorders.
+Our hospital and CADD treatment teams include child psychiatrists, behavioral psychologists, behavior analysts, case managers, physical therapists, nurses, social workers and special educators.
+All services are delivered by skilled professionals who specialize in the unique needs of children with developmental disorders.

-Please be prepared to provide a copy of the most recent psychological testing and progress note from the current prescriber.
+Please provide a copy of the most recent psychological testing and progress note from the current prescriber.

-Download our Referral Form to refer a client for treatment.
+Download our provider referral form to refer a client for treatment.

-Download our Day Treatment Program referral form to refer a student.
+Download our school referral form to refer a student to our day treatment program.

 Comprehensive Assessment and Individualized Treatment